-Building upon previous success, the MDR-7506 was inspired by the very successful MDR-V6 which was created in 1985.
-Today, the Sony MDR 7506 is an industry standard and the pair remains considered as a reference for music producers, even though it has been around for nearly three decades.
-This Sony MDR 7506 Review will try to demonstrate how by only making slight modifications, these high standard headphones have been able to retain the quintessence of their aura.
+Building upon previous success, the Sony MDR 7506 was inspired by the very successful MDR-V6 which was fabricated in 1985.
+Today, it has become an industry standard and remains considered as a reference for music producers, even though it has been around for nearly three decades.
+This Sony MDR 7506 Review will try to demonstrate how – by only making slight modifications – this high standard model has been able to retain the quintessence of its aura.

-Sony MDR 7506 Review
+Sony MDR-7506 Review

 Design & Comfort

-Despite the fact that some part of the headphones are made of plastic (except the outer ear cups are metal), the construction remains resistant.
-These headphones are lighter than the average over ear headphones.
+Despite the fact that some parts of the headphones are made of plastic (except the outer ear cups are metal), the construction remains resistant.
+These headphones are lighter than the average over-ear headphones.
 Moreover, you will really appreciate the fact that they are extremely adjustable and foldable, with sufficiently large “racetrack” shaped ear pads that should accommodate most users.

-“The Sony MDR-7506 is at the same time respectably comfortable and considerably durable.
-This is what makes their overall manufacturing quality considerably praised.”
+The Sony MDR-7506 is at the same time comfortable and considerably durable.
+This is what makes their overall manufacturing quality considerably praised.

 They make excellent reference headphones exactly for this reason.
 Permitting you to hear a lot of nuances, the pair has a smooth and captivating bass, which is detailed and tight, having a nice punch to it.

 Within this price range, it is rather rare for headphones to deliver such an accurate (and not overwhelming) bass response the way these do.
-However, below 55 Hz, these headphones could lack a bit of presence.
+However, below 55 Hz, these headphones lack a bit of presence.
 Nonetheless, it is important to mention that below 80 Hz and 40 Hz, human ears are much less sensitive.
 Furthermore, with any decent headphone amplifier, you’ll be able to drive the initially lacking bass properly.

-“These headphones sound the way headphones are supposed to and make excellent reference headphones exactly for this reason.”
+These headphones sound the way headphones are supposed to and make excellent reference headphones exactly for this reason.

 When you first listen to the Sony MDR-7506, the bass may sound a bit boomy.
-Notwithstanding, this improves the longer you listen to them.
-A very clean mid range, makes vocals sound detailed and not congested by muddy bass frequencies.
-In fact, to get better sounding vocals than on these headphones, you could spend 100 or 200 dollars more.
+Notwithstanding, the latter improves the longer you listen to them.
+A very clean mid-range makes vocals sound detailed, not congested by muddy bass frequencies.
+In fact, to get better sounding vocals, you could spend 100 or 200 dollars more.

 Features & Value

-Specifically unique features of the Sony MDR-7506 are its 40mm dynamic drivers which produce powerful bass and achieve the right amount of sound pressure with low power.
+Specifically unique features of the Sony MDR-7506 headphones are its 40mm dynamic drivers which produce powerful bass and achieve the right amount of sound pressure with low power.
 With an impedance of 63 Ohms, they are fairly easy to drive.
-Including a functional synthetic leather bag, these headphones can easily be transported without enduring tear and wear.
+One of the extras is a functional synthetic leather bag with which these headphones can easily be transported without enduring tear and wear.

-“Even though these headphones are almost as qualitative as their main competitors, they come at a much less elevated price.
-This is what makes them so valuable.”

-As an example, compared to the 2 headphones listed below, the MDR-7506’s stereo imaging is nearly as broad, provides a very similar comfort level and offers an almost identical noise isolation from external noise.
-Additionally, vocals may sound even more immediate to some, making these headphones overall leaner.
-However, even though these headphones are almost as qualitative as their main competitors, they come at a much less elevated price.
+Even though these headphones are almost as qualitative as their main competitors, they come at a much less elevated price.
 This is what makes them so valuable.

+As an example, compared to the 2 headphones listed below, the Sony MDR-7506’s stereo imaging is as broad, provides a very similar comfort level and offers an almost identical noise isolation from the external cacophony.

-How Does It Compare?
+How Does The Sony MDR-7506 Compare?

 Featuring a closed-back construction, the level of comfort is impressive with the velour padding.
-The sound of the DT 770 PRO is open and dynamic.
-Similarly to the Sony MDR-7506, the main drawback is the cable which is not removable, making it an unsustainable headphone on the long term.
+The sound of the DT770 PRO is open and dynamic.
+Similarly to the Sony MDR7506, the main drawback is the cable which is not removable, making it an unsustainable pair in the long term.

 Moreover, these headphones remain one of the best you’ll ever find for less than 200$.
-Comparing them to the Sony MDR-7506, the ATH m50x are probably more comfortable and better sounding but for almost half the cost of the former.
+Comparing them to the Sony MDR-7506, the ATH-M50X are probably more comfortable and better sounding but for almost half the cost.

-For those who are tight on budget and still want professional headphones which have high quality sound properties, the Sony MDR-7506 is certainly a great option to consider.
-This Sony MDR 7506 Review has demonstrated the few downfalls (comfort, ear pads that have to be replaced, undetachable cable) of the aforementioned headphones.
+For those who are tight on budget and still want professional headphones which have high-quality sound properties, the Sony MDR-7506 is certainly a great option to consider.
+This Sony MDR-7506 Review has demonstrated the few downfalls (comfort, ear pads that have to be replaced, nondetachable cable) of the aforementioned headphones.